sunfounder/Sunfounder_SuperKit_C_code_for_RaspberryPi/README.md

 ### Customer's idea:
  - [**pimorse**](https://github.com/gabolander/pimorse) Raspberry Pi Morse code generater from [Gabriele Zappi](https://github.com/gabolander) Run command `git submodule update --init` to clone the pymorse submodule, or else, it will be empty.

+2019/1/2 updated
+- add in the German user manual

 2019/10/11 updated
 - add in the user manual